unusep/main/src/test/data/ManualTesting/TestScript.md

 - `umark 1` : Unmarking a recurring task will decrease the time to the previous recurring time.
 In this case, the task "Print"'s start time decresase from 10 September to 9 September.

-Let's go to the `Complete` default category and type:
+Let's go to the `Complete` build-in category and type:

 - `unmark 1` :  which unmarks our completed task.
 In this case, the task disappears from the `Complete` section and appears in Overdue section in the panel.